angelocandari/data-wrang-proj-openstreetmap/README.md

 - Number of Museums: 13

 ## Other Ideas about the Dataset
-### More descriptive Attractions Markers for Tourists
+### More Descriptive Attractions Markers for Tourists
 <p>It would be a lot more helpful if tourists attractions are given more detail
 on their labels.
 Currently, the tags are labeled as **attractions** are not as helpful as much for traveler to plan their trip.
 If the attractions have more